 Director Roth, as the Wiki entry notes, tried to defend himself and the film by arguing: "Americans do not even know that this country exists.
 My film is not a geographical work but aims to show Americans' ignorance of the world around them."

 But the point is, even if this is so - and to a large degree it is - a fictional name could have been chosen for the country and the city (formerly called Pressburg, before the dissolution of the Austro-Hungarian Empire) left innominate and generic so as not to offend.
 Again, this is not 'PC' but rather simply displaying some mode of rational sensibility. ( Pressburg was also the capital of the Empire until it was moved to Buda - part of modern Budapest - really two cities, Buda and Pest, in 1809 after the French captured it).

 Once regarded as a suburb of Vienna, Bratislava now stands as a cosmopolitan capital in its own right - drawing much investment, and one of the most attractive and historical European cities one can visit.
 Some of the sights we saw on our brief sojourn included: Bratislava Castle, St. Martin's Cathedral - towering 85m above the city, e.g.

 and commemorating 19 coronations between 1563 and 1830.
 We were also interested to see the Opera House of the Slovak National Theater, where scenes from the James Bond flick, License to Kill were filmed (Featuring Bond girl Maryam d'Abo as a star Cello performer who Bond (Timothy

-Dalton Above is yours truly with the Slovak National Theater in background:
+Dalton Below is yours truly with the Slovak National Theater in background:

 For our part, we'd go back to Bratislava in a heartbeat.
 The sights- monuments were captivating, and the foods served terrific, tasty - and the only knock, probably too fattening!